Alternative Service Break

-Student Leadership and Engagement has offered travel credits in the past to students via an application process.
+Student Leadership and Engagement has offered limited travel credits in the past to students via an application process.
 These credits are designed to offset the overall cost of an Alternative Service Break experience.
-More information will be available regarding 2021-2022 travel credit process this summer when applications open.

 - College of Engineering Students

-Fee-paying students whose majors are part of the College of Engineering may have the opportunity to receive some financial support for the travel portion of your ASB experience depending on funding availability.
-More information will be available this summer and fall regarding this College of Engineering travel support.
+COE Enhancement Fee paying students whose majors are part of the College of Engineering may have the opportunity to receive some financial support for the travel portion of your ASB experience depending on funding availability.

 - Still concerned about how to pay?

-Please contact assistant director Adam Culley directly if you are still concerned or have questions about paying for Alternative Service Break experiences.
-Click here to contact Adam.
+Please contact assistant director Carly May (email@example.com) directly if you are still concerned or have questions about paying for Alternative Service Break experiences.

 Passport and International Services